onqtam/headjack/docs/what/competition.md

 DA is very important for DID resolution - if there's no guaranteed DA - there's no guaranteed resolution.

+Headjack offers a few distinct data retrievability setups - fully decentralized or proxy-mediated

+Hierarchy is a core tenet in computer science

 authentic timestamps?